EB-2 NIW Case Illustration

 Am I eligible?

-If you have at least a Master’s Degree or equivalent experience in your field, you can skip this step.
-If you don’t, you can prove you are a person of exceptional ability to by showing at least three of the following:
+If you have at least a master’s or higher degree or equivalent experience in your field, you can skip this step.
+If you don’t, you can prove you are a person of exceptional ability by showing at least three of the following:

 - You have commanded a salary or other remuneration for services that demonstrates your exceptional ability